The History

 Life was good in the tropics.
 But after a while it was time to leave Bali and resettle back in Australia, but this time on the west coast in a town called Margaret River.
 Mick and Chris settled in quite well in the small town and with abundance of quality surf breaks Mick began shaping again out of a small farm house, producing boards for himself and various locals.
 With a 2 year stint in the west coming to a close they decided that it was time to get serious about settling down to start a family and to open a surfboards manufacturing company in their hometown of Newcastle.

 In 1980 Jye was born.
 He spent his pre-school years being raised in the surfboard showroom and the factory, along with his sister Breanna.
 Developing a love of the water at an early age, it seemed only a matter of time his love of surfboard manufacturing would also develop.
 When Jye was 10 years old for pocket money he would clean the shaping bays, progressing through the years to repairing and sanding boards after school.
 Mick believes to become a good surfboards maker you need to start at the bottom and learn the basics first.
 After Jye mastered sanding of surfboards he progressed to glassing.
-Also learning along the way to spray and do tints and pigments.
+Also learning along the way to spray surfboards and do what he throughly enjoys the classic glassing technique of resin tints and pigments.

 Jye soon mastered all the techniques passed on to him by his father and was straight into the shaping bay where he hand crafted surfboards under Mick Byrnes labels.

-While competeing professionally on the World Longboard Tour, Jye was also quietly honing his skills in surfboard design when on home turf.
+While competeing professionally, Jye was also quietly honing his skills in surfboard design when on home turf.
 Always experimenting with shaping different boards and using the vast knowledge gained from Mick who surfed and made surfboards through several different era’s. - from the 60’s onwards.

 Jye has learnt the fundamentals of the design of each era and has incorporated this into his own designs, here the Jye Byrnes Surfboard label was born.